BlackBrix/ReflowMaster/README.md

 AC-SSR's uses SCR/thyristor or TRIAC on the output and inherently switch off (by themselves) at the points of zero load current (if the control-iput is low),
 and typically they have a response time that is "0.5 cycle" + 1msec  ("1 cycle" is 20ms@50Hz [or 16,66ms@60Hz])
 Or to be more simple:
-you can switch ON a SSR intantly* with the control input but you can not switch it OFF again in the middle of a sine half wave (in each case it will switch OFF at the next zero crossing of the load current).
+you can switch ON a SSR instantly* with the control input but you can not (instantly) switch it OFF again in the middle of a sine half wave (in each case it will switch OFF at the next zero crossing of the load current).

 *(when using SSR-Type "Instant-on switching" instead of Type "Zero switching")